 Depending on the lender, an SMSF loan may allow you through your SMSF to purchase residential, commercial or rural investment property with interest only repayment options.
 The maximum Loan to Valuation (LVR) ratio for loans often differs depending on type of the property you are purchasing for the loan.
 Some lenders may only lend to purchase certain types of properties.
 Make sure you check with your lender the requirements.

 SMSF loans have strict requirements under superannuation law and normally require the establishment of a separate trust to hold the property.
 To take out an SMSF loan, you’ll first normally need to engage with a legal professional experienced in SMSF lending to help set up the required structure for an SMSF loan and ensure that any loan will meet the superannuation law requirements.
 Once that has occurred, you can engage with your lender.
 At Heritage, we currently only lend to SMSFs with a company as trustee which means we are able to lend on commercial terms.
 Other financial institutions may lend to SMSFs with individual trustees.

 Yes!
 A Retirement Savings Account is an alternative option to a superannuation fund.
 It's run in a similar way to a regular savings account and does not follow a trust structure, making it different from a superannuation fund.

 Although they aren't superannuation accounts, these accounts have many of the tax advantages of a traditional superannuation fund.
 Typically a retirement savings account awards a higher rate of interest in comparison to a regular savings account, as the purpose of the account is to help you save for retirement.
-Once you've met a condition of release or reach your preservation age, you can normally start drawing down on your fund.
+Once you've met a condition of release or reach your preservation age, you can normally start drawing down on your account.

 To learn more about how Heritage can help you achieve your investment goals, check out our Investment Hub or contact us on 13 14 22.